lam-thai-nguyen/Rice-Panicle-Extended/src/README.md

 - `visualize_result.py` is a reusable script with features from `../scripts/.visualize_predictions/`.
 - `plot_optimal_bbox.py` plots a performance comparison graph between different bbox sizes, allowing for intuitive assessment.
 - `compute_num_objects.py` computes the number of junctions in certain categories.
 This script is not generalized yet.
+- `duplicate_split.py` duplicates a `splitx/` and creates a new one with different labels files.